robmllze/xyz_pod/README.md

 # 🇽🇾🇿 Pod

-This package is designed to simplify state management in Flutter applications and is well-suited for use with the Modular Services State Management (MSSM) pattern.
+This package simplifies state management in Flutter applications and is well-suited for use with a Modular Services State Management (MSSM) pattern.

 [![pub package](https://img.shields.io/pub/v/xyz_pod.svg)](https://pub.dev/packages/xyz_pod)